 I found myself excited, at times nervous or anxious.
 The journey was not simple for me.
 It involved seeing a periodontist for some gum concerns.
 I underwent gum grafting, a type of dental surgery to correct recession of gum.

-The entire work involved visiting the ortho clinic once every month for wire adjustment.
+Entire work involved visiting the ortho clinic once every month for wire adjustment.
 Pressure on mouth was common after each visit.

-And yes, somehow, I enjoyed having to pick a color for elastics as I sat along side kids with braces who were same age as my kids.
+Somehow, I enjoyed having to pick a color for elastics as I sat along side kids with braces who were same age as my kids.
 Haha.

 And since my job entails talking, wearing an appliance during the first year somehow affected the way I sounded on the radio.
 But that was temporary.
 Soon enough, I got used to it and just forgot about it.

 Fast forward past three years, it was a good feeling to see my name on the board along with those clinic patients whose braces will be taken off!

 The ordeal is done!
 Ha ha.
 And I am glad I went through it.

 It was a lot of help that my husband’s dental insurance plans cover part of the expenses for braces and most orthodontic services required.

 If braces are suggested for you as an adult and is contemplating on the idea, first thing to ask yourself is – are you READY to COMMIT to go through all the areas of treatment including sticking to all the routine visits?
 If you say YES then you are close to your goal.

 Carefully discuss with professionals the pros and cons for you.
 Magkakaiba naman tayo ng kondisyon.
 Do not be shy to discuss and find out about your financial options.